094459/newsletter-oss-projects/README.md

 [cfn-bedrock-notify](https://aws-oss.beachgeek.co.uk/3sc) is a new tool from my colleague Du'an Lightfoot that is a very creative an interesting way to incorporate large language models to help you troubleshoot failed Cloudformation deployments.
 How many times have you had a deployment fail, only to reach out to your preferred search tool to help solve the problem.
 Well with this project deployed, any issues are sent via SNS to Amazon Bedrock using Anthropic Claude v3, and (hopefully) the answer to your problems are returned via the email of the SNS subscriber. (#194)

+**cfn-changeset-viewer**

+[cfn-changeset-viewer](https://aws-oss.beachgeek.co.uk/3xy) is a tool all developers who work with and use AWS CloudFormation will want to check out. cfn-changeset-viewer is a CLI that will view the changes calculated in a CloudFormation ChangeSet in a more human-friendly way, including rendering details from a nested change set.
+Diffs are displayed in a logical way, making it easy to see changes, additions and deletions.
+Checkout the doc for more details and an example. (#199)

 **cfn-pipeline**

 [cfn-pipeline](https://aws-oss.beachgeek.co.uk/3kv) is a repo from Wolfgang Unger that contains an AWS Codepipeline that will allow automated Cloudformation deployments from within AWS Codepipeline.
 To help you get started, Wolfgang has put together a detailed blog post that includes videos.
 Go check it out, [Pipeline for automatic CloudFormation Deployments](https://aws-oss.beachgeek.co.uk/3kw) (#185)